ajaykatta/sk-docker-model-runner/README.md

 #sk-docker-model-runner

-This is a sample project to run .NET Semantic Kernel with local models using a Docker model runner.
+This is a sample project to run .NET Semantic Kernel with local models using a Docker Model Runner.
 It includes a docker-compose file to help download the required model if it is not already available.

 #Requirements